 Investing is one way you can passively accumulate money.
 It’s a tool people use to grow the money that they have.
 Whether it’s in the stock market or real estate, it’s best if you invest money so you can technically earn money as you sleep.

 Building your savings to invest should be one of your financial targets.
 Please don’t be intimidated by investing.
 It’s really not all that complex, and it won’t take long for you to get started.
-In fact, I challenge you to open up an account with Robinhood (with that referral link you’ll get one free stock) to get an understanding of the stock market.
+In fact, I challenge you to open up an account with Robinhood and Webull (with that referral link you’ll get one free stock) to get an understanding of the stock market.

 I recommend that you start investing only if you have enough dispensable income to do so.
 I also would get rid of all my debt before I think about investing.
 You never want to jeopardize your current lifestyle and obligations by thinking too far ahead.